Skip to Content

 Sugar

-The sugar-hyperactivity myth is based on a single study from the middle of the 1970s in which a doctor found that a child’s behavior improved when the child’s diet was reduced in sugar.
+The sugar-hyperactivity myth is based on a single study from the middle of the 1970s in which a doctor found that a child’s behaviour improved when the diet was reduced in sugar.

 Since then, more than a dozen larger studies without conclusive evidence that sugar causes hyperactivity has been carried out.